further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Content Click.md

 ## Attached Notes

 <p>Within the Info Hub, please limit the number of "topics" sent in the string to 3.
 There is a character limit of 100 characters, and we prefer this to be limited within the dataLayer.
-<br> There is a character limit of 500 chars to the max length.</p>
+<br> There is a character limit of 500 chars to the max length for the parameter values.</p>